jeff4/bionotes.github.io/_comp/gen-ai.md

 * 3/05 - Walter Benjamin [1936 essay](https://en.wikipedia.org/wiki/The_Work_of_Art_in_the_Age_of_Mechanical_Reproduction) "The Work of Art in the Age of Mechanical Reproduction" ([pdf link](https://web.mit.edu/allanmc/www/benjamin.pdf))
 * 3/06 - Werner Schweibenz 2018 essay ["The Work of Art in the Age of Digital Reproduction"](https://www.researchgate.net/publication/329941032_The_Work_of_Art_in_the_Age_of_Digital_Reproduction?enrichId=rgreq-1a7b17a5c17c75f568d1cac896f5c87b-XXX&enrichSource=Y292ZXJQYWdlOzMyOTk0MTAzMjtBUzoxMDU4ODEzNjYyNzQ0NTgxQDE2Mjk0NTIyNTcyNzU%3D&el=1_x_2&_esc=publicationCoverPdf) in *Museum International*
 * 3/06 William J. Mitchell [*The Reconfigured Eye: Visual Truth in the Post-Photographic Era*](https://mitpress.mit.edu/9780262132862/the-reconfigured-eye/) 1992

-### 3/07 links to commentary on papers related to Episode 5
+* 3/07 links to commentary on papers related to Episode 5.
+I wrote some notes and created specific webpages for each of the following papers:
-* JH notes on the below articles found here:
 	* Adam Gopnik 2023 [article](/gopnik-2023-dalle/)
 	* Walter Benjamin [1936](/benjamin-1936/)
 	* Werner Schweibenz [2018](/schweibenz-2018/)
+* 3/11 Exciting!
+See this [Hacker News thread](https://news.ycombinator.com/item?id=35100086) about running FB's latest LLaMA locally on Apple Silicon
+	* This is the [github repo](https://github.com/ggerganov/llama.cpp) with relevant stuff by ggerganov
+	* Super useful [notes by Simon Willison](https://til.simonwillison.net/llms/llama-7b-m2) who got the 7B version running on a M2 MacBook Pro with 64GB of RAM.
+From this [comment](https://news.ycombinator.com/item?id=35105321) in the same HN thread.
+	* applied to allowed to download the 250GB collection of all 4 models.